bparanj/crystal/electronics/book/ideal-component.md

 ## Ideal Capacitor

-From a TRIZ perspective, an ideal capacitor would follow the principle of *Ideality*, where it provides its desired function while minimizing any negative side effects or resource use.
+From a TRIZ perspective, an ideal capacitor would follow the principle of Ideality, where it provides its desired function while minimizing any negative side effects or resource use.

 For a capacitor, the ideal characteristics would be:

+Primary function:

-- Primary function: Store and release energy efficiently.
+Store and release energy efficiently.

-- Harmful effects: Real capacitors have limitations such as leakage currents, equivalent series resistance (ESR), finite lifespan, and size constraints.
+Harmful effects: Real capacitors have limitations such as leakage currents, equivalent series resistance (ESR), finite lifespan, and size constraints.

 An ideal capacitor in TRIZ terms would: